charlotteasencio/new-york-times-space-news/README.md

 # Space Flight News Articles

-* An app that displays news articles about space flight from the Spaceflight News Articles API and provides links to a page with further information about those articles.
+* An app that displays articles about space from the New York Times Search Articles API.
+It also displays further information about those articles and links to them.

 ## Built With